CamdenClark/flyboy/README.md

 :FlyboyOpen visual
 ```

-These functions open a new chat window and automatically send the message to the
+`:FlyboyStart` functions open a new chat window and automatically send the message to the
 assistant.
-Best used with a template.
+You need to provide a template or the first message sent will be blank.

 ```vim
 " starts a chat session with the current text selected in visual mode